rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 Also provide mounts for Paul to ride and bring him safely to Felix the governor. ^2324

-And he wrote a letter to this effect : ^2325
+And he wrote a letter to this effect: ^2325

 Claudius Lysias, to his Excellency the governor Felix, greetings. ^2326